-- Sending for approval to higher authorities: She needs to send the form to higher authorities for reviewing.
+- Sending for approval to higher authorities: She needs to send the form to higher authorities for review.
 Following up for the approvals and rejections at each level gets quite difficult for Carol

 - Multiple checks and signatures from vendors and clients: She sends the form to her seniors as well as the buyers to collect their signatures.
-They take printouts, scan the form ,sign and send them back to Carol.
+They take printouts, scan the form, sign it, and send them back to Carol.
 This takes a lot of time and holds up the process

 Revv – the right tool!